 Lifestyles of the rich and famous in Punta del Este

 Known for its resort style and well-heeled visitors, Punta del Este is the jewel of Uruguay at the wide mouth of Rio de la Plata.
 Today, we’ll anchor off the coast of this posh resort town and you will board a tender inland, then set out on a scenic panoramic tour through tiny residential neighborhoods and past stunning beaches.
 Stop to visit Casapueblo, the self-built curvilinear home and studio of the late artist Carlos Paez Vilaro perched on a cliffside overlooking the Atlantic.
 A picturesque coastal road will lead you back to the pier.

 Enjoy two days at sea along the Brazilian coast

 The indulgent amenities of the Ocean Explorer, your South America small ship, are yours to explore as we sail along the beautiful coastline of Brazil, South America’s largest country.
-Go for a refreshing swim in the onboard pool, or lounge poolside with a cocktail and a bestselling book.
+Lounge on sun deck with a cocktail and a bestselling book.
 Get your heart racing with a cardio workout at the gym or indulge in a soothing treatment at the onboard luxury spa.
 The days are yours to spend at leisure, whatever you choose to do.

 During mealtimes, savor incredible culinary creations – inspired by the regional flavors of the destinations you’ll visit and thoughtfully prepared by your skilled onboard chefs – with the picturesque beauty of the Brazilian coastline and the Atlantic Forest as a backdrop.
 In the evening, head up to the Observation Deck for a post-dinner cocktail accompanied by magnificent stargazing.